johnwarden/jonathanwarden.com/content/language-design/functional-equality.md

 ## Representationless Number Type

 A **representationless** `Number` type would be tricky, but possible.
-In practice, the result of numerical operations needs to have a finite precision.
-Otherwise numerical values would tend to grow in size indefinitely as mathematical operations are applied to the output of other mathematical operations.
-And a precise representation of some number, such as `1/3`, would require an infinite amount of memory using either binary or decimal floating point (`0.3333333...` and so on forever).
+In practice, the result of numerical operations needs to have a finite precision; otherwise numerical values would tend to grow in size indefinitely.
+In fact, a precise representation of numbers such as `1/3` as a float would require an infinite amount of memory (`0.3333333...` and so on forever).
+At some point you have to round.

 So you would not be able to do a simple division on a representationless numeric value unless you explicitly specified the precision of the division function to use.